radugeo/RG-ParsingTest/README.md

 ## 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
 - Using gather, group_by, and back to pivot_wider to retrieve the tidy data set

-# FEATURES:
-These signals were used to estimate variables of the feature vector for each pattern:
-'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions. tBodyAcc-XYZ tGravityAcc-XYZ tBodyAccJerk-XYZ tBodyGyro-XYZ tBodyGyroJerk-XYZ tBodyAccMag tGravityAccMag tBodyAccJerkMag tBodyGyroMag tBodyGyroJerkMag fBodyAcc-XYZ fBodyAccJerk-XYZ fBodyGyro-XYZ fBodyAccMag fBodyAccJerkMag fBodyGyroMag fBodyGyroJerkMag

-# STATISTICS:
-The set of variables that were estimated from these signals are: mean(): Mean value std(): Standard deviation